 In case you don’t take corrective action before the deadline, collection efforts can take effect without further warning.
 The IRS can begin levying your bank accounts, garnishing wages, or seizing assets like your car or home.
 It can also target our Social Security benefits and retirement accounts.

-It might also interest you to know that missing the time to request a CDP hearing doesn’t leave you out of resolution options.
-You can opt to resolve the issue through an Installment Agreement, an Offer in Compromise, or a Currently Not Collectible (CNC) status.
+It might also interest you to know that missing the time to request a CDP hearing does not leave you out of resolution options.
+Taxpayers can resolve the issue through an Installment Agreement, an Offer in Compromise, or a Currently Not Collectible (CNC) status.
+Lastly, if you ignore the IRS after receiving a final Notice of Intent to Levy, you risk losing your right to appeal and may face severe enforcement actions.

 Consequences of Ignoring the IRS Notice

-• Immediate levy action to satisfy the unpaid debt
+- Immediate levy action to satisfy the unpaid debt

-• Long-term credit damage, which will have a negative influence on your credit score
+- Long-term credit damage, which will have a negative influence on your credit score

-• Additional penalties and interest that will affect you during future tax periods
+- Additional penalties and interest that will affect you during future tax periods

-• Legal costs and further enforcement
+- Legal costs and further enforcement

 Don’t Ignore the Notice